 3.10.3.
 Rules for adding attributes to rivers

-Rivers on Yandex Map Editor are composite linear items that are not drawn on the map, but rather compiled from sections of riverbed (each of which is drawn individually and assigned separate attributes).
-For more information, see section 3.10.2.
-Rules for adding attributes to hydrographic items.
+Rivers on Yandex Map Editor are composite linear items that are not drawn on the map, but are compiled from sections of riverbed, each of which is drawn individually and assigned separate attributes.
+For more information, see Section 3.10.2.
+The rules of attribution of hydrographic objects).